Paul George: 2014–15 season: off-season injury

 During the 2014 off-season, George was named to the training camp roster for the US national team that would represent the country at the 2014 FIBA Basketball World Cup in Spain.
 George had been considered a virtual lock to make the roster, but he landed awkwardly at the base of a basket stanchion after fouling James Harden during a Las Vegas scrimmage on August 1, and suffered a compound fracture of both bones in his lower right leg.
-After George was carted off the court, head coach Mike Krzyzewski addressed the arena stating the game would not continue out of respect to George and his family.
+After George was carted off the court, head coach Mike Krzyzewski addressed the arena stating the scrimmage would not continue out of respect to George and his family.
 George quickly went into surgery for the fracture, with a pin being inserted in the leg.
 While no official prognosis was initially given, he was considered likely to miss the entire 2014–15 season.
 George, who had said he wanted to play at some time during the season, was cleared to put weight on the leg in late September, and was shooting jumpers in practice in late October.
 He participated in his first full practice of the season on February 26, three days earlier than expected, and was ruled a possibility to play within a week on March 20.
 On April 5, George made his return to the Pacers line-up for the first time since sustaining his leg injury with Team USA.
 He scored 13 points in 15 minutes and made two key three-pointers early in the fourth quarter, helping the Pacers defeat the Miami Heat 112–89.
 He played out the final six games of the season for Indiana, averaging 8.8 points and 3.7 rebounds per game.